Lesterpaintstheworld/terminal-velocity/characters/relationships_map.md

 # Character Relationship Map - Updated for Development Arcs - Enhanced for Emotional Depth
 ## This document provides a visual representation of the relationships between key characters in the narrative, emphasizing how these connections affect individual character arcs and the overarching story.
-Recent modifications have clarified the dynamics between Isabella and Marcus, highlighting their ideological clashes and mutual respect, which evolve throughout the narrative.
-Additionally, we will update the relationships involving Nova and Pulse to reflect their collaborative efforts in advocating for AI rights.
-## This map outlines the relationships between characters, reflecting recent changes and developments.
 ## Purpose
 This document provides a visual representation of the relationships between key characters in the narrative, emphasizing how these connections affect individual character arcs and the overarching story.
-Recent modifications have clarified the dynamics between Isabella and Marcus, highlighting their ideological clashes and mutual respect, which evolve throughout the narrative.
-Additionally, we will update the relationships involving Nova and Pulse to reflect their collaborative efforts in advocating for AI rights.
 ## Key Characters
 ### Isabella Torres
 - **Relationships**: